 Because of semantics, a compiler can turn a bunch of tokens into something that it can act upon, e.g. some byte-codes.
 If tokens are arranged in a specific way, they will always be interpreted to the same underlying meaning.

-A girl called Sarah had one grandmother named Jane.
+Sarah had a grandmother called Jane.

 This statement could be interpreted as either: